Table of Contents

 This is exactly why we’re seeing a rise in SaaS companies offering optional add-ons in addition to their subscription plans.

-Not only does this provide customers with a sense of flexibility, but also provides an additional avenue to drive revenue from existing customers.
+Not only does this provide customers with a sense of flexibility, but it also provides an additional avenue to drive revenue from existing customers.

 Here’s an example from ZenDesk, offering a variety of individual, add-on services.
 These add-ons manage to close the gap between ZenDesk’s main pricing tiers ($5/mo per user and $89/mo per user), allowing prospects to only pay for relevant features.